top of page

 From Grub to Beetles:

 Over the past few months, many people may have dealt with grub on the lawn.
 Grubs come out of hibernation in early spring and live under the lawn.
 These grubs eat at the root systems of the grass and can do a lot of damage in large numbers.
 Some people may even experience rodents digging throughout the lawn to eat the grubs in the ground.
-Grubs are a form of larva and when left untreated they will begin transforming into beetles.
-Once they have transformed they will come out from underground and continue eating the grass on your lawn.
-Grub and beetles can cause some of the fastest damage to your lawn.
+Grubs are a form of larva, and when left untreated, they will begin transforming into beetles.
+Once they have transformed, they will come out from underground and continue eating the grass on your lawn.
+Grubs and beetles can cause some of the fastest damage to your lawn.
 It is best to treat these insects before they can lay more eggs for seasons to come.

 The species of beetles will be determined by the type of larvae they once were.
 The most common type of larvae is the White Larvae.